 Come on inside...

-1. Tell us a little about your family and your home.
+1. Tell us a little about your family and the size of your home.

 2. How do you approach decorating in your home?
 What's the most important thing?

 I love to decorate with old things; they just have so much personality.
 Our favorite type of furniture is vintage French metal furniture from old cafe tables to iron beds.
 I have a thing for metal.
 Plus, the more dings, rust, scratches, and imperfections it has, the more we love it!
 We try to repurpose items, give them new uses, use things out of their elements.
 For example, I'll use an old planter for candles or an old soda crate on the wall as a shelf.

 I like to group things together.
 I think pieces have much more of a presence when grouped with like items.
 I prefer our home to look collected, rather than all bought at one store, I think it gives it a more home-like feeling when each piece holds a different story.

 Sap bucket collection hung on wall to hold branches and flowers